 Wrapup

 Although it’s always hard to ease back into work after a vacation, it’s a little easier when you get to move into a new, bigger office with a window.
 Even with the dreary weather, it’s still nice to look out Northward over the city.
-Despite my best intentions to lay low this week (well, I

 -